Gunivers/Bookshelf/docs/modules/id.md

     (tag) `@e bs.id.match`
     : The entities whose `bs.id` score is equal to the `bs.id.target` score.

-:Example:
+Example

-    Find the entity (or entities) with ID 3:
+:   Find the entity (or entities) with ID 3:

     ```
     # Once